amirshane/ProtMIMO-CodingChallenge/README.md

 You are expected to do the following in 3 hours or less and you may use any resources available to you (except asking someone else for help or finding an existing solution):
 <ol>
   <li>Load the data as Pandas DataFrames and investigate the columns "primary", "log_fluorescence", and "num_mutations".
 Create a brief summary of the data by creating histograms of the log fluorescence values and the number of mutations in both the train set and the test set.
-Do you notice anything interesting?</li>
+Do you notice anything interesting?
+You will be predicting log fluoresence from the primary sequence of the proteins in column "primary".</li>
+  <li>As a first pass, implement linear regression to get a baseline value for the metrics of interest: mean-squared error (MSE), Pearson correlation, Spearman Rho, and diversity (which can be measured by looking at residual correlations).</li>
   <li>Implement a MIMO model along with helper modules.
 We recommend using a MIMO MLP and/or a MIMO CNN (preferably both).</li>
   <li>Implement dataloaders that enable you to train and evaluate the MIMO models.</li>
   <li>Train the MIMO models along with a traditional ensemble of regression models to compare to.</li>
-  <li>Evaluate the MIMO models and the ensembles and compare their performance on metrics such as mean-squared error (MSE), Pearson correlation, Spearman Rho, and diversity (which can be measured by looking at residual correlations).</li>
+  <li>Evaluate the MIMO models and the ensembles and compare their performance on the aforementioned metrics.</li>
   <li>Create visuals such as plots and tables to present your findings.
 You can put them in the README or in a slide show on Google Drive.</li>
-  <li>(Optional) Implement tests for your modeling code.</li>
-  <li>(Optional) Use importchecker (https://pypi.org/project/importchecker/) and black formatter (https://black.readthedocs.io/en/stable/) to clean up your code.</li>
 </ol>

-**Hint**: We recommend first looking at the boilerplate code provided in `ProtMIMO/model.py` and `ProtMIMO/data_utils.py` to get started.